josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### The override tests

-Now the tests can control the component's hero directly by manipulating the spy-stub's `testHero` and confirm that service methods were called.
+Now the tests can control the hero of the component directly by manipulating the `testHero` of the spy-stub and confirm that service methods were called.

 <code-example header="app/hero/hero-detail.component.spec.ts (override tests)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="override-tests"></code-example>